-- Reiterate in an internal message the anonymity around acknowledgments and conversations.
-An overview of available anonymity settings and options can be shared with employees for more information on anonymity protection.
+- Reiterate in an internal message the confidentiality around acknowledgments and conversations.
+An overview of available visibility settings and options can be shared with employees for more information on data visibility and confidentiality.

 - Explain how vital employee feedback is to drive meaningful change in your business.
 This is especially good when there are new joiners who may not have been there when Peakon was first introduced.

-- Show employees how their results are displayed on managers' dashboards as well as how the comment interaction features work and protect anonymity via this video or by switching to the demo dashboard.
+- Show employees how their results are displayed on managers' dashboards as well as how the comment interaction features work and protect confidentiality via this video or by switching to the demo dashboard.